matham/tree-config/README.rst

 hint of the property, if one is defined.

-Using the ``App`` class, rather than a ``App()`` instance is helpful during doc building when it may not be possible to instantiate the full App.
+Using the ``App`` class, rather than a ``App()`` instance is helpful during doc building when it may not be possible to instantiate the full App (see the docs example above that uses the class instance with type hints).

 Reusing other project docs
 --------------------------

-Because we rely on autodoc to generate ``config_prop_docs.yaml``, tree-config provides a mechanism to get reuse the docstrings from other projects we depend.
+Because we rely on autodoc to generate ``config_prop_docs.yaml``, tree-config provides a mechanism to reuse the docstrings from other projects we depend on.

-E.g. imagine we depend on ``remote1`` and ``remote2`` projects who defines classes that is configurable.
+E.g. imagine we depend on ``remote1`` and ``remote2`` projects who defines classes that is configurable and our projects inherits and extends them with further configurable properties.
 Also assume these remote projects dumped their configurable docstrings to ``config_prop_docs.yaml`` like in the example and made it available in the root of their sphinx generated docs e.g. on github-pages.

-Then, tree-config provides tools to merge those docstrings into ours to be able to create ``config.rst`` as follows:
+Then, tree-config provides tools to merge those docstrings into ours to be able to create ``config.rst`` from them as follows:

 .. code-block:: shell